Recipe for how to make Gluten-Free Milk Cream?

 Form little balls and put into the moulds to create shapes.
 Turn the mould over and hit it on the back with a wooden spoon so that the vanilla cream comes out.

 Place the pieces on a thalie or plate or tray and leave out to dry for a few hours or overnight.
 And that’s it!
 The vanilla cream is ready to eat or to gift to your relatives.
+This recipe will make about 70 vanilla cream, give or take a few depending on the size of your moulds.

 Now, the rubber or silicon moulds that we East Indians use are usually available from Arife La Mould in Crawford Market, Mumbai and their branches across the city.
 They’ve been selling everyone baking and sweet goods since 1912.
 The address of their main branch is Shop No. 556, Crowford Market, Opp.
 Sadanand Hotel, Mumbai, Maharashtra 400001.

 I found it really difficult to find these types of moulds outside India though.
 So if you can’t find them, use any other silicon moulds shaped like Christmas trees or stars or other Christmas items and you’re good to go.
+Or you can get these moulds from Etsy delivered internationally.

 Why shouldn’t you stir slowly or use a high flame?